-As physicians specializing in minimally invasive techniques, our Interventional Radiologists encounter patients with a broad range of medical conditions including cancer, liver disease, musculoskeletal disease and vascular disease.
+As physicians specializing in minimally invasive techniques, our Interventional Radiologists encounter patients with a broad range of medical conditions including cancer, metabolic bone disease, liver disease, musculoskeletal disease and vascular disease.
 These patients are often living with pain and reduced quality of life.

 At the Vascular Institute of Virginia, we are often able to treat the underlying condition and ready to provide palliative treatments to these patients when needed.

 Cortisone shots are injections that may help relieve pain and inflammation in a specific area of your body.
 Cortisone shots are most commonly given into joints — such as your ankle, elbow, hip, knee, shoulder, spine and wrist.
 Even the small joints in your hands and feet may benefit from cortisone shots.